RossanaTat/piptb/README.md

 # tablemaker

-### This README.md is justa place holder... it does reflect the real progress of the project.
+### This README.md is just a placeholder... it does reflect the real progress of the project.

 <!-- badges: start -->